Note

 Additional state metadata

-Additional data is stored in the tomography under the "state_metadata" field.
+Additional data is stored in the tomography under additional fields.
 This includes

 • eigvals: the eigenvalues of the fitted state